 - 1. Reduce the high incidence of tobacco use in North Dakota. - 2.
 Protect the health and safety of all students, employees, and the general public. - 3.
-Set a non-tobacco-use example by adults.
+Set a non-tobacco-use example by adults. - 4.
+Assist in complying with smoking restrictions in state and federal law (NDCC 23-12-10 and 20 U.S.C.
+7973).

 Tobacco use is the leading cause of preventable death and disability in North Dakota.
-To support and model a healthy lifestyle for our students, the Dickinson Public School District School Board establishes the following tobacco-free policy.
+To support and model a healthy lifestyle for our students and ensure a safe learning and working environment, the Dickinson Public School District School Board establishes the following tobacco-free policy.